Autism and Binge Eating (Part 1)

 Interoception, Hunger, and Fullness

-Interoception, also known as the eighth sense, refers to the internal sensory system that helps you perceive and understand your body’s psychological needs.
+Interoception, also known as the eighth sense, refers to the internal sensory system that helps you perceive and understand your body’s physiological needs.
 It encompasses the ability to sense internal cues such as hunger, thirst, heart rate, and fullness.
 Autistic individuals often experience reduced interoceptive awareness, which can make it challenging to accurately interpret these bodily signals.
 This diminished awareness can lead to difficulties in recognizing hunger and fullness, which can contribute to disordered eating patterns such as undereating and overeating.

 As a young child, I distinctly remember never feeling hungry.
 At the same time, I wouldn’t recognize fullness until I was so overly full that I felt nauseous.
 Despite this confusion around internal cues, I had a big appetite.
 I would down bowls of cereal and eat entire boxes of macaroni and cheese as after school “snacks,” and once even stole money from my dad’s wallet to buy five slices of Starbucks banana bread, only to eat all of them in secret one afternoon.
 Because I have always had a naturally high metabolism, I “got away” with eating a lot of food.
 No one ever commented on my weight or eating behaviors, and I never thought twice about it...until I started learning about health and nutrition at the age of eleven.